Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.AuditLogs.md

 ## DESCRIPTION

-To capture security-based audit logs from AKS clusters, the following diagnostic logs should be enabled:
+To capture security-based audit logs from AKS clusters, the following diagnostic log categories should be enabled:

-- Either `kube-audit` or `kube-audit-admin`, or both.
-The `kube-audit` category contains all audit log data for every audit event, including get, list, create, update, delete, patch, and post.The `kube-audit-admin` category is a subset of the `kube-audit` log category. `kube-audit-admin` reduces the number of logs significantly by excluding the get and list audit events from the log.
+- `kube-audit` or `kube-audit-admin`, or both.
+  - `kube-audit` - Contains all audit log data for every audit event, including get, list, create, update, delete, patch, and post.
+  - `kube-audit-admin` - Is a subset of the `kube-audit` log category.
+    `kube-audit-admin` reduces the number of logs significantly by excluding the get and list audit events from the log.
-- `guard`.
-Needs to be enabled if Active Directory is enabled.
+- `guard` - Contains logs for Azure Active Directory (AAD) authorization integration.
+   For managed Azure AD, this includes token in and user info out.
+   For Azure RBAC, this includes access reviews in and out.

 ## RECOMMENDATION

-Consider configuring diagnostic settings sto capture security-based audit logs from AKS clusters.
+Consider configuring diagnostic settings to capture security-based audit logs from AKS clusters.

 ## EXAMPLES